PayelBhattacharjee14/MARS/README.md

 We evaluate MARS on multiple widely used alignment benchmarks and show consistent gains in reward modeling accuracy and policy alignment.

+## Codes

+This GitHub repository consists of the generic code used for training the reward models, alignment and evaluation.